If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Most people think they will be happier if they have more of something.

-But beyond this, people need much less than what they think.
+Beyond this, people need much less than what they think.

 So, what’s the solution?